reflectoring/reflectoring.github.io/_posts/2020-12-03-spring-boot-exception-hanlding.md

   "path": "/product/1"
 }
 ```
 You can notice that for `include-stacktrace` we have set value `on_trace_param` which means if we have `/product/1?trace=true` in the query param you
-will get stack trace in the response payload.
+will get a stack trace in the response payload.

 ```json
 {